orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 Other IDE functionality:
 - A generating file with some syntax of some alternate language with intermediate code snippets which aren't interfering with the syntax.
+- Server discovery with possibilities of some community driven setup.
+So discovering ways of discovering other servers.
+	-

 ---